hablutzel1/nagios/check_crl/README.md

 This guide covers the steps needed for Ubuntu 10.04/12.04 and Debian 6.
 It should also work on other distro's, but make sure to modify the commands where needed.

-Make sure you have openssl, python3 and a module needed by the script installed on the nagios host:
+Make sure you have the following installed on the nagios host:

-    apt-get install python3 openssl python-m2crypto
+    apt-get install python3 openssl python-m2crypto python3-dnspython

 Now place the script on the host.
 I've placed in */etc/nagios/plugins/check_crl.py*.